Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 Remember that actively engaging in confidence building activities will top up the self-esteem bucket for your teen.

-The negative belief challenge is a very targeted self-esteem exercise, aiming to actually build your child’s positive outlook on life and increase their optimism.
+The negative belief challenge is a very targeted self-esteem exercise, aiming to actually build your child’s positive outlook on life and increase their optimism, encourage your teen to make more positive statements about themselves.

 Negative core beliefs can have a profound impact on teen self esteem.